No Simple Answer

 Of course, people who sexually abuse children are also deeply confused about what they really need, at least in the realm of sexual experience, as well as extremely destructive in their attempts to meet such “needs.”
 Whatever else might have contributed, massive confusion is required for someone to believe they have the right to use a child sexually.
 In the case of children who sexually use other children, the confusion is usually about the impact of sexual abuse they have experienced themselves, as well as the general confusion and misunderstandings that children have about sex.

-There’s No Single Path to Sexually Using or Abusing a Child
+There’s No Single Path to Sexually Abusing

 Because people who use and abuse children are complex human beings, with complex lives, there is no single path that leads them to engaging in such behavior.
 This is true whether they were an adult when they sexually used and harmed a child engaged, or an older or more powerful child.

 Here are some of the keys to understanding why a particular, complex person has sexually used or abused as child (to the extent this is possible, and in many cases one simply can’t get enough information even to come close):